ebarkie/textcmd/internal/trie/USAGE.md

 ```go
 func (n Node) String() string
 ```
-String retruns a pretty-print string of the node and all its children.
+String retruns a pretty-printed string of the node and all its children.